Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

  - in ``Traces``:

-   - includes, exports and function definitions have been re-arranged to work in all combinations of contexts (ex: from a test with traces, from an application without, with or without batch mode, etc.)
+   - includes, exports and function definitions have been re-arranged to work in all combinations of contexts (e.g. from a test with traces, from an application without, with or without batch mode, etc.)

    - now the activation/deactivation of traces is done through makefiles, rather than by changing the source code directly: instead of commenting/decommenting a define in ``class_TraceEmitter.hrl``, one must set ENABLE_TRACES to false if wanting to disable them; in all other cases, they will be activated (beware to typos); for example "make TARGET ENABLE_TRACES=false" will disable them, whereas they will be enabled with "make TARGET ENABLE_TRACES=true" and with "make TARGET"; this trace setting will be kept if this make command is to recurse in other directories